 8. Puzzles

-Puzzles are one the most useful games that you give to your children as it helps in both aspects it is engaging as well as educational.
+Puzzles are one the most useful games that you give to your children as it help in both aspects it is engaging as well as educational.

 Things Required: